aowen87/VincePipeline/BRAT_README.txt

         ACISS password:        If your ACISS account is set up for login without password verification, this window can be left empty.
-Otherwise, you must enter you password.
+Otherwise, you must enter your password.

-        BRAT genome directory: This is the name of the genome directory title <genome> above.
+        BRAT genome directory: This is the name of the genome directory, titled <genome> above.

         fastq directory:       This is the directory containing the fastq files that you wish to send through the bisulfite mapping, titled